Skip to main content

 How to avoid employment scams:

 • Research job offers first.
-Visit a company’s website and look up their contact information.
+Visit a company’s website and look up its contact information.
 Verify the company exists and the job posting is real before you interact with a stranger.
 Do an internet search with the company’s name and the word “scam” to see if anyone has reported a fake job offer.
+Sometimes, these scammers are impersonating real businesses.
 Look on BBB.org to see any unresolved complaints or negative reviews.

 • Beware of jobs that involve receiving and returning money.
 Legitimate companies don’t generally send money to new employees before work is done.
 They certainly don’t ask you to return funds that you’ve already been paid.